fiquu/slseed-web-api/README.md

 `$ ts-node scripts/users/create.ts`

+You can also run any script defined on the `package.json` with `npm run list`.

 ## Deploying

 1. Make sure you have the `.env` file for the stage you want to deploy by running `npm run setup`, selecting the stage and checking if the `.env.[stage]` exists.
 1. Run `npm run deploy` and select stage.

+## Email Templates

+SES email template uploading are handled by https://github.com/haftahave/serverless-ses-template.

+To edit your templates, open the `email/templates` folder and modify or create as you see fit.

+To use a format other than the default with Pug, just modify the loader on `configs/ses/templates.js`.

 ## Using as seed